 (c) Qualified public depository annual reports and public depositor annual reports.
 The Chief Financial Officer shall compare public deposit information reported by qualified public depositories and public depositors.
 Such comparison shall be conducted for qualified public depositories that are ranked in the lowest category based on established financial condition criteria of record on September 30.
 Additional comparison processes may be performed as public deposits program resources permit.

-(d) Any related documents, reports, records, or other information deemed necessary by the Chief Financial Officer in order to ascertain compliance with this chapter.
+(d)1.
+Any related documents, reports, records, or other information deemed necessary by the Chief Financial Officer in order to ascertain compliance with this chapter, including, but not limited to, verifying the attestation required under s.
+280.025.